SiCL: Silhouette-Driven Contrastive Learning for Unsupervised Person Re-Identification with Clothes Change: Experiments

 \subsection{Ablation Study}

-In this section, we conduct a series of ablation experiments to evaluating each component in MaskCL architecture, \ie, the semantic neighbor contrastive learning module $\mathcal{L}_{N}$, Bernoulli sampling weight $w$, separately.
-In additional, we substitute the feature fusion operation with concatenation operations or a single branch feature.
+In this section, we conduct a series of ablation experiments to evaluating each component in SiCL architecture, \ie, contrastive learning framework, the neighbor contrastive learning module $\mathcal{L}_{N}$, separately.
+In addition, we substitute the feature fusion operation with different branch feature.

-\myparagraph{The baseline Setting} In baseline network, we employ the prototypical contrastive learning module and the cross-view contrastive learning module introduced in Section~\ref{sec:Contrastive-Learning-Framework} and train the model with the corresponding loss functions.
-The training procedure and memory updating strategy are kept the same as MaskCL.
+\myparagraph{ Baseline Setting} In the baseline network, we employ the prototypical contrastive learning module and the cross-view contrastive learning module and train the model with the corresponding loss functions.
+The training procedure and memory updating strategy are kept the same as SiCL.

 The ablation study results are presented Table~\ref{tab:ablationstudy}.
 We can read that when each component is added separately, the performance increases.
-This verifies that each component contributes to improved the performance.
-When using both $\mathcal{L}_{N}$ and the weighting $\mathcal{W}$, we notice a considerable gain in performance compared to using $\mathcal{L}_{N}$ alone.
-This suggests that improving the selection of neighbors may boost the effectiveness of training the network using $\mathcal{L}_{N}$.
+This verifies that each component contributes to improved performance.

+\myparagraph{Other Experiments} We have provided more comprehensive and complex results of the ablation experiments in the \textit{Supplementary Material}, including the range of neighbour search $K$, the clustering distance parameter $d$, and others.